ralna/GALAHAD/doc/Julia/rst-dir/sbls_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of entries in the vector :math:`a`.
+		- is a scalar variable of type Int32 that holds the number of entries in the vector $a$.

 	*
 		- m

-		- is a scalar variable of type Int32 that holds the number of entries in the vector :math:`b`.
+		- is a scalar variable of type Int32 that holds the number of entries in the vector $b$.

 	*
 		- sol

-		- is a one-dimensional array of size n + m and type T. on entry, its first n entries must hold the vector :math:`a`, and the following entries must hold the vector :math:`b`.
-On a successful exit, its first n entries contain the solution components :math:`x`, and the following entries contain the components :math:`y`.
+		- is a one-dimensional array of size n + m and type T. on entry, its first n entries must hold the vector $a$, and the following entries must hold the vector $b$.
+On a successful exit, its first n entries contain the solution components $x$, and the following entries contain the components $y$.

 .. index:: pair: function; sbls_information
 .. _doxid-galahad__sbls_8h_1a9f93f5c87ae0088ceb72c4f7e73c9418: